damien1994/Premium_db/README.md

 - [Sqlite tutorial](https://www.sqlitetutorial.net/sqlite-python/creating-database/)

 ## TO DO
-- improve dependencies by declaring only necessary repos
+- improve dependencies by declaring only necessary repos (done)
+- change make run in dockerfile for etl process (prevents arguments cli from being taken into account)
+- deals with volume for etl sqlite container
 - add logs
 - add lint and hint
 - add unit test for function (ongoing)